Oshkosh Indians: 1912 to 1914 - Three Wisconsin-Illinois League championships

 In 1912, the Oshkosh Indians won the first of three consecutive Wisconsin-Illinois League championships, all with Joe Killian managing Oshkosh.
 John Kluwin became president of the team beginning in 1912.
 Kluwin was a local attorney in Oshkosh.
 In winning their first league championship, Oshkosh finished 5.5 games ahead of the second place Racine Belles in the Class C level eight-team league.
 The Indians ended the season with a record of 87–45 under manager Joe Killian.
 Killian had been a catcher in the league for four seasons with the Freeport Pretzels and Lacrosse Pinks teams from 1905 to 1908.
 Killian came to Oshkosh after serving as player/manager of the Winona Pirates in the Minnesota-Wisconsin League from 1990 to 1911.
 Killian often told his teams "Let's go now, it's never too late to win."

 The 1913 Oshkosh Indians defended their Wisconsin-Illinois League championship.
 In the eight-team league, the Indians compiled a final record of 74–46.
 With a record of 72–51, the Racine Belles again finished in second place, 4.0 games behind Oshkosh in the eight-team Class C level league Final standings.
 Oshkosh returning manager Joe Killian led the team to the second consecutive championship.
 Albert "Bull" Durham of Oshkosh hit 26 home runs to lead the Wisconsin-Illinois League.

 In the midst of their championship run in the Wisconsin-Illinois League, the Oshkosh Indians had a book published in July, 1913.
 The club published the book titled Oshkosh in baseball.

 In 1914, the Oshkosh Indians played their final season as members of the eight–team Class C level Wisconsin-Illinois League.
 Oshkosh joined the Appleton Papermakers, Green Bay Bays, Madison Senators, Marinette-Menominee Twins, Racine Belles, Rockford Wolves and Wausau Lumberjacks teams in the final season of league play.

 The Oshkosh Indians won the 1914 Wisconsin-Illinois League championship, their third consecutive league title, all led by manager Joe Killian.
 With an overall record of 75–43 to place first in the final standings.
 Joe Killian again led the Indians to the title, as Oshkosh finished 5.0 games ahead of the second place Green Bay Bays in the final Wisconsin-Illinois League standings.
-Ih helping the team to the championship, "Bull" Durham of Oshkosh hit 25 home runs and socred 87 runs to lead the Wisconsin-Illinois League in both categories, while pitcher Joe Lotz had 24 wins and 267 strikeouts, tops in the league.
+Ih helping the team to the championship, "Bull" Durham of Oshkosh hit 25 home runs and scored 87 runs to lead the Wisconsin-Illinois League in both categories, while pitcher Joe Lotz had 24 wins and 267 strikeouts, tops in the league.

 The Wisconsin-Illinois League never reformed, permanently folded after completing the 1914 season.

 In 1923 and 1924 seasons, an Oshkosh team played as members of the semi-professional "Wisconsin State League."
 Oshkosh next hosted minor league baseball in 1941, when the Oshkosh Giants began a tenure of play in returning to the reformed Wisconsin State League.